NativeScript/nativescript-dev-webpack/CONTRIBUTING.md

 First of all, thank you for taking the time to contribute!

-Before starting, make yourself familiar with the `nativescript-dev-webpack`'s [documentation](http://docs.nativescript.org/best-practices/bundling-with-webpack) and the official NativeScript [Contributing guide](https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md).
+Before starting, make yourself familiar with the `nativescript-dev-webpack`'s [documentation](http://docs.nativescript.org/best-practices/bundling-with-webpack) and the official [NativeScript Code Of Conduct]( https://github.com/NativeScript/codeofconduct).

 ## Project Structure

 The repository contains several ingredients:
 *   `installer.js` - combination of postinstall scripts for adding or removing webpack configurations and necessary dependecies when installing the plugin.
 *    `prepublish` - [Webpack config](https://webpack.js.org/concepts/configuration/) snippets used for generating webpack configuration templates.
 The latter are generated with the npm's `prepublishOnly` script. **If you want to modify the distributed webpack configurations - that's the right place to do it.**
 *   `templates` - webpack config templates for different types of projects - NativeScript with JavaScript, NativeScript with TypeScript and NativeScript Angular projects.
 *   `plugins` - several [Webpack plugins](https://webpack.js.org/concepts/plugins/) necessary for bundling NativeScript applications.
 *   `snapshot/android` - tools used with the `NativeScriptSnapshot` plugin for generating V8 Heap Snapshots.
 *   `nativescript-target` - configuration of a [Webpack deployment target](https://webpack.js.org/concepts/targets/) for building NativeScript applications.
 *   `bin` - helper node/npm scripts for projects using the plugin.
 *   `bin/ns-bundle` - node script used for bundling the project with Webpack and building the native Android/iOS application with NativeScript CLI.
 ## Setup
 [Fork](https://help.github.com/articles/fork-a-repo/) and clone the GitHub repository:
 ```bash